markboard-io/markboard/README.md

 [BoardX](https://app.boardx.us) is an open-source **Digital Whiteboard, Documents, Video Conferencing, Team Chat** all-in-one collaborative workspace designed for your team.
 It aims to facilitate collaboration and communication within the team, enabling team members to easily share ideas and work together on projects.

-For personal use, it's a **Notion Open Source Alternative** for you to do Note Taking, Tasks management, Whiteboard Sketching and more.
+For personal use, BoardX is a **Notion Open Source Alternative** for you to do Note Taking, Tasks Management, Whiteboard Sketching and more.
 You can host BoardX as a personal knowledge database on your own server, while notion stores your data on their cloud.

 ## Core Features

 [Website](https://www.boardx.us) • [Live Demo](https://app.boardx.us) • [Open Server](https://open.boardx.us) • [Docs](https://docs.boardx.us) • [Blog](https://share.boardx.us/)

 BoardX = Miro + Notion + Zoom + Slack.
-The open source "Zoom One" alternative.
+The open source Zoom One alternative.
 We're building features for "All-in-One Workspace" using enterprise-grade open source tools.

 - 🪧 **Digital Whiteboard** (Sticky Notes, Diagrams, Drawings, Generative AI)
 - 📝 **Real-time Synced Documents** (Note Taking, Team Knowledge Center)